Membrane-in-the-middle optomechanical system and structural frequencies: The case of a slab membrane

 Note that $d(\tau)$ quantifies the difference between $\tilde{A}_{0}(\xi , \tau)$ and $\tilde{A}_{0,1}^{(2)}(\xi,\tau)$ in the norm of $L^2_{\tilde{q}(\tau)}$ relative to $\|\tilde{A}_{0}(\cdot , \tau)\|_{L^2_{\tilde{q}(\tau)}}$ and as a percentage.

-In Table~\ref{table2} we give the numerical values of $a(\tau), b(\tau),$ and $d(\tau)$ for several values of $\tau.$ Our numerical results show that the potential $\tilde{A}_{0}(\xi , \tau)$ given by (\ref{ExpansionEnModos}), where the expansion coefficients are solutions to the system of ordinary differential equations (\ref{10}) and satisfy the initial conditions (\ref{n.1}), is very accurately approximated by the two-terms multiple scale approximation (\ref{n.2}) where we have discarded the contributions from all the cavity modes different from the initial cavity mode, $G_{1}[ \xi , \tilde{q}(\tau) ].$ This means that, to a good approximation, the cavity modes different from the initial one are not excited and that the potential $\tilde{A}_{0}(\xi , \tau)$ is well approximated by the simple analytical expression given in (\ref{n.2}).
+In Table~\ref{table2} we give the numerical values of $a(\tau), b(\tau),$ and $d(\tau)$ for several values of $\tau.$ Our numerical results show that the potential $\tilde{A}_{0}(\xi , \tau)$ given by (\ref{ExpansionEnModos}), where the expansion coefficients are solutions to the system of ordinary differential equations (\ref{10}) and satisfy the initial conditions (\ref{n.1}), is very accurately described by the two-term multiple scales solution (\ref{n.2}) where we have discarded the contributions from all the cavity modes different from the initial cavity mode, $G_{1}[ \xi , \tilde{q}(\tau) ]$, since the percentage error in $L^2$ norm is smaller or equal to $0.1481 \%.$ This means that, to a good approximation, the cavity modes different from the initial one are not excited and that the potential $\tilde{A}_{0}(\xi , \tau)$ is well approximated by the simple analytical expression given in (\ref{n.2}).
 Hence, in this case the coherent coupling between different cavity modes due to the movement of the membrane is negligible.

 \begin{centering}

 \end{centering}

 In Figure~\ref{Figure3} we display the approximate potential $\tilde{A}_{0,1}^{(2)}(\xi , \tau)$ for times $\tau=0, 100,190.$